 Asthma in teenagers

-- Encourage your teenager to educate their family and friends about their asthma, and to tell them how to deal with an emergency.
+- Encourage your teenager to tell their family and friends about their asthma, and to let them know how to deal with an emergency.

 - Remind your teenager that having asthma doesn't make them 'different' from everyone else, and encourage them to participate in sport and social events.

 - Teenagers with asthma should avoid smoking and smoky areas.
 Their doctor should check with them about whether they have experimented with smoking and offer help to quit if that is the case.

 - Encourage your teenager to work with their doctor to formulate a written asthma action plan.
 This plan will help them to manage their asthma effectively and ensure they are getting the appropriate type and amount of medicine.
 Emphasise that honesty with their doctor will help their asthma management, and allow your teenager to see their doctor alone for at least part of the visit to discuss sensitive issues.